 Plenty of fodder comes from witnessing how the Republican Party has been hoisted by its own petard.
 Relying on evangelical Christians to be its in the bag voting bloc has slowly but surely isolated anyone who is not one of the chosen believers.
 Strangely, a party based upon getting government out of our lives has become obsessed with using government to limit and control our behavior—even as those behaviors cause no harm—in the name of what?
 An antipathy to government intervention that nobly—albeit still punitively—tries to create protections for the sometimes marginalized by race, gender or class?
 The Republican Party’s alliance plus the conservative rational antipathy to such policies has been translated in the media as conservative equals racist.
 So where do all the folks who just want less government intrusion in their lives go?
 Where do conservatives who understand the negatives of government-provided social protections go?
 Where do those people who have needs or faith of a different kind or temperament go?

 The media agonizes over why?
 How?
 Well, the bogeyman must be white men.
 Because if there is one type of person it is okay to hate and say so out loud at the moment, it is white men.
 “Hoo boy, what fun it is to see them get their comeuppance,” say media-types overwhelmingly dominated by white men.
 As if there are not plenty of conservatives saying, “Why?
 How did we get here?” too; to whom I say, see the first paragraph.
-Ironically, in this one instance, educated white women get a pass on racism—an odd bit of progress given they most often are criticized for supporting some form of man-hating feminism.
+Ironically, in this one instance, educated white women get a pass on racism—an odd bit of progress given that they most often are criticized for supporting some form of man-hating feminism.

 Trump and taxes.
 Trump is either a shirker or a genius.
 Somehow it is not okay that he did what all very wealthy people do, use the tax laws to their advantage.
 And yet, why is no one acknowledging that our tax laws encourage anyone without a W2-income to focus on deductions?
 That the so-called establishment of both sides have supported this tax structure for years?
 That not having a W2-income does not automatically mean insane wealth because included in this category are the self-employed?
-Or that income taxes aside, businesses pay employee taxes, corporate taxes, taxes on building materials, etc. How is this not contributing something to our nation?
+Or that income taxes aside, businesses pay employee taxes, corporate taxes, taxes on inventory, supplies, building materials, etc. How is this not contributing something to our nation?

 Clinton and cheating.
-The media jumped to prove that Clinton did not use an earpiece.
+After one debate, the media jumped to prove that Clinton did not use an earpiece.
 It was a great chance for the big dogs to go after non-mainstream media (who did not buy into the canard) and lump them in with conspiracy theorists.
 Oddly, only Gizmodo pointed out the bump seen on Clinton’s back was a mic pack.
 That is, an interesting opportunity to explain how these systems work, for a glimpse into the behind the scenes work to make such events happen that could tamp down on alarmism, was missed.

-How about media helping stoke the outrage instead of explaining the entire picture?
+How about the media helping stoke the outrage instead of explaining the entire picture?
 What do you do if not wanting to reward people for not following the law somehow makes you a racist?
 What do you do when it is obvious that our journalists are shirking their duties, and are pushing an agenda of black and white thinking.
 A law enforcement officer is involved in a shooting?
-Then it follows that all law enforcement officers are prejudiced and violent.
+Then to them, it follows that all law enforcement officers are prejudiced and violent.